Sazan-Mahbub/EGRET/README.md

     ```
     These commands will print a [*python dictionary*](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) corresponding to the protein at index "0" of "protein_list.txt" file.
 This python dictionary contains the number of residues in the protein (represented with the key 'seq_length' in this dictionary).

-  c.
-To access the edges of the graphs representions of the input proteins, please run the following commands:
+  - To access the edges of the graphs representions of the input proteins, please run the following commands:
     ```python
     graph_edges = output['edges']
     protein_index = 0